Here are the exciting Special Events for 2014!

 WEDNESDAY & THURSDAY MORNING WILD & SCENIC SCHOOL PROGRAM

 On Wednesday and Thursday 1500 local students will participate in our Wild & Scenic School Program at the Del Oro Theater in Grass Valley.
-This year’s K-3rd grade program is focused on wildlife & habitat conservation, and the 4-8th grade program is focused on climate change and youth activism.
-We want to extend a huge thank you to Sierra Cinemas for their generous partnership!
-We still have a handful of spaces left.
-Please contact Shana at email@example.com if you’re interested in participating.
+Two programs designed to meet California state standards are offered.
+One for K – 3rd and another focused on 4 – 8th.
+We want to extend a huge thank you to Sierra Theaters for their generous partnership!

 THURSDAY, 7PM: FAMILY-FRIENDLY 3D FILMS!

-We’ll be screening 3D films for the first time in a special Grass Valley screening at 7:00pm at the historic Del Oro Theater.
-The films are: Meercats, Wild Ocean, and The Last Reef.
-Also join us before the films for art receptions from 4:30-6:45pm at The Center for the Arts and Grass Valley Wine Company.
+We’ll be screening 3D films for the second year in a special Grass Valley screening at 7:00pm at the historic Del Oro Theater.
+The films are: Titans of the Ice Age, On the Edge: Antarctica 3D, and Great White Shark.
+Also join us before the films from 4:30-6:30pm at 151 Union Square (at 151 Mill St.) in Grass Valley for an Opening Art Reception.

 FRIDAY MORNING: PADDLE ON THE YUBA WITH RIVERS FOR CHANGE!